Why Should You Use Blockchain in a Bitcoin ATM Business?

 For an experienced user, overall transaction speeds are relatively similar between the two machines.
 However, the great news is that you don‘t need to worry about lost or stolen cards when using a cryptocurrency machine.

 The answer to this question is quite straightforward – security.
 While there are other benefits of using blockchain, the most obvious benefit comes in the form of increased security.

 The fact that distributed blockchain ledgers are immutable has made the technology appealing even to normal bank ATM providers too.
 One of the world‘s leading ATM providers, Diebold, recently expressed a strong interest in developing blockchain solutions to underwrite parts of its ATM business.

 “Diebold also sees the potential of the technology to tame the issues with data privacy laws and data security related to payments.” – Source: Devon Watson, VP of Global Software and Strategy at Diebold – BITCOIN ATMS AND BLOCKCHAIN APPLICATION IN THE ATM INDUSTRY.

 The unalterable ledgers created by blockchain technology would help to protect both the customer as well as bitcoin ATM operators from fraud.

 Since the blockchain has no single point of weakness, there is no one point for hackers to attack to alter data.
-Therefore, by applying blockchain solutions to the any of the processes that underwrite the operation of a bitcoin ATM, such as the recording/confirmation process of identification etc, operators would be protected from any claims of wrongdoing.
+Therefore, by applying blockchain solutions to any of the processes that underwrite the operation of a bitcoin ATM, such as the recording/confirmation process of identification, etc., operators would be protected from any claims of wrongdoing.